mahir1522/mahir1522/README.md

 Full-stack web developer and python script maker
 ------------------------------------------------

-I've been learning coding seen last 5-6 year.
+I've been learning coding seen last 2-3 years.
 I started coding with python, later I complete with flask and Django.
 From the last one year I working on web development, after that after I take command of all major language like HTML, CSS , React.js , node.js etc.

 * 🌍  I'm based in India
 * ✉️  You can contact me at [mahirp1522@gmail.com](mailto:mahirp1522@gmail.com)